adjust/xamarin_sdk/doc/android/android.md

 ### <a id="di-gps-adid"></a>Google Play Services advertising identifier

-Certain services (such as Google Analytics) require you to coordinate Device and Client IDs in order to prevent duplicate reporting.
+Certain services (such as Google Analytics) require you to coordinate Device and Client IDs in order to prevent duplicated reporting.

 If you need to obtain the Google Advertising ID, there is a restriction that only allows it to be read in a background thread.
 If you call the function `getGoogleAdId` with the context and a `OnDeviceIdsRead` instance, it will work in any situation: